 In terms of the lasso problem, many traditional algorithms are developed, such as the least angle regression (LARS) method \cite{Ef}, the pathwise coordinate descent method \cite{Tseng,Tseng2,Frie,Wu}.
 Since the proximal mapping of the $L_1$ norm is easy to calculate, algorithms such as fast iterative shrinkage-thresholding algorithm (FISTA) \cite{fista} and alternating direction method of multipliers (ADMM) \cite{ADMM} can also be applied to solve the lasso problem.
 Recently, Li et al. proposed the semismooth Newton augmented Lagrangian (Ssnal) \cite{LXD} method and fully exploited the second order sparsity of the problem through the semismooth Newton's method.
 Moreover, Ssnal can deal with a lasso-type of models where the loss function is smooth and convex.

-For the low-dimensional rank lasso (ldr-lasso) problem, Wang and Li \cite{low-rank-1} combined the two parts of $L_1$ functions into an $L_1$ norm of a vector in the dimension of $(n(n-1)/2+p)$, which is then solved by transforming to the least absolute deviation (LAD) problem.
+For the low-dimensional rank lasso (ldr lasso) problem, Wang and Li \cite{low-rank-1} combined the two parts of $L_1$ functions into an $L_1$ norm of a vector in the dimension of $(n(n-1)/2+p)$, which is then solved by transforming to the least absolute deviation (LAD) problem.
 Similarly, in \cite{ranklasso}, Kim et al. also transformed into LAD to deal with the low-dimensional datasets for $n>p$ and $p<50$, which can be solved by Barrodale-Roberts modified simplex algorithm \cite{BR}.
-In \cite{code}, Zoubir et al. used iterative reweighted least squares (IRWLS) to solve the rank-lasso problem.
+In \cite{code}, Zoubir et al. used iterative reweighted least squares (IRWLS) to solve the rank lasso problem.
 IRWLS essentially approximates the $L_1$ norm by a sequence of the weighted $L_2$ regularized problems.
-Another way to deal with the rank lasso problem is to reformulated it as a linear programming problem, which may lead to the large scale of problems when dealing with the high-dimensional case.
-To summarize, the above recent efforts have been devoted to dealing with small scale cases, i.e., the ldr-lasso problem.
+Another way to deal with the rank lasso problem is to reformulate it as a linear programming problem, which may lead to the large scale of problems when dealing with the high-dimensional case.
+To summarize, the above recent efforts have been devoted to dealing with small-scale cases, i.e., the ldr lasso problem.
 In terms of solving the hdr lasso problem, very recently, Tang et al. \cite{WCJ} applied a proximal-proximal majorization-minimization algorithm.
 It can be seen from the numerical results that this method can efficiently solve the hdr lasso problem.